 This phrase usually refers to a romantic couple’s close relationship that is obvious to the observer.
-The reference to sesame seeds came from the harvesting of the seeds.
+The reference to sesame seeds comes from the harvesting of the seeds.
 Check out this YouTube link that explains the phrase (dialogue is in Korean).
-The video also explains further where the phrase originated.
-This phrase is a bit tricky to translate, but the closest figurative meaning I can come up with is “obviously in love.”
+The video also explains the origin of the phrase.
+This one is a bit tricky to translate, but the closest meaning I can come up with is “obviously in love.”

 그들은 깨가 쏟아지는 신혼 부부예요.

-They are a newlywed couple with falling sesame seeds (obviously in love).
+They are a newlywed couple pouring sesame seeds (obviously in love).

-귀신이 곡할 노릇이다 [귀시니 고칼 노르시다] literally translates as “a ghost will cry over this matter,” meaning that even a ghost will be frustrated enough to cry.
+귀신이 곡할 노릇이다 [귀시니 고칼 노르시다] literally translates as “a ghost would cry over this,” meaning that even a ghost will be frustrated enough to cry.

 This phrase is used when something unexpected happens that puzzles everyone.

 분명히 일분 전까지만 해도 바로 여기에 있었는데 귀신이 곡할 노릇이네요.

 It was here just a minute ago, and a ghost would cry over this (I’m clueless as to what happened).

 나사가 풀리다 literally translates as “the screw becomes loose.”
 However, the Korean phrase has a slightly different meaning than the English “loose screw.”The English phrase indicates an abnormal mental state, but the phrase in Korean is used when concentration is off and one loses focus.
 It is a relaxed mental state rather than abnormal.